apalache-mc/apalache/docs/src/adr/009adr-outputs.md

   1. If `--<flag>=<value>` is given, use `<value>`, otherwise
   2. If `apalache-global-config` specifies `<flag>=<CFGvalue>` use `<CFGvalue>`, otherwise
   3. Use Apalache defaults.

-## 5. Output files

-Some commands write specific files that are used to communicate with other programs.
-E.g.,

-- `parse` writes files with the results of parsing the input spec
-- `check` writes counterexamples used by MBT

-To facilitate programmatic use of this data, such commands also take an `--output=<FILE>` flag, and then write the relevant output to the given file.
-These output files are usually not in the `out-dir`.

-The format for the output files is determined by the extension of the specified file.
-E.g., `--output=foo.json` should result in JSON being written to file `foo.json` (if supported for the command).